This is the best Chickpea Salad I’ve ever had in my life. Yotam Ottolenghi – I salute you.

 - Salt and pepper

-Combine the chickpeas with the spices and salt, tossing to coat.
+Place chickpeas in a large bowl.
+Scatter over Spices, then toss to coat.
 The wetness of the chickpeas will make the spices stick.

 Heat 2 tbsp olive oil in a large pan over high heat and fry the chickpeas for a couple of minutes.
 Shake the pan so the chickpeas roll, or stir gently (so the spice coating doesn't come off).
 Transfer into bowl and cool slightly.

-2. You probably won't need all the dressing, so keep the leftover in a jar to use for another salad.
+5. You probably may not need all the dressing, so keep the leftover in a jar to use for another salad.
 It's a terrific all purpose vinaigrette.